In which Zelda is spirited away to a wizard's tower.

 Ganondorf set his cup down and leaned back to look out onto the skyline.
 Zelda finished her tea.
 The last sip tasted like the dawn itself.
 She followed Ganondorf's gaze to the city lights outside the windows.
 The view was stunning.

 "The off-the-rack clothing you wore didn't suit you," he said.
 "I understand the circumstances were less than ideal when you left your family, but you've been doing everything you can to make yourself transparent.
 That makes no sense to me.
 I know where you went to school.
 You could have gotten a better job.
-Your best defense against your family would have been to establish yours professionally, but you went into hiding instead."
+Your best defense against your family would have been to establish yourself professionally, but you went into hiding instead."

 "I didn't have any money," Zelda defended herself.